xojs/xo/readme.md

 Type: `string[]`

-Allow more extensions to be linted besides `.js` and `.jsx`.
+Allow more extensions to be linted besides `.js`, `.jsx`, `.mjs`, and `.cjs`.
 Make sure they're supported by ESLint or an ESLint plugin.

 ### settings